What child support is your child entitled to and how do I calculate it?

 Can I find the amount of maintenance in the tables?

 Determining a specific amount of maintenance is not an exact calculation where you enter a few parameters into a spreadsheet and find the correct result in a few moments.
 Nevertheless, there are manytables and formulas for calculating maintenance on the internet.
-They cannot be taken as indicators of the amount that the court will award us, but they can be a valuable guide when we are thinking about how much maintenance our child is entitled to.
-Not only do objective circumstances (the parents’ income and the child’s needs) play a significant role in determining it, but also the attitude of the parents themselves towards the resources to be spent on the child.
+They cannot be taken as indicators of the amount that the court will definitely award, but they can be a valuable guide when we are thinking about how much maintenance our child is entitled to.
+Not only do objective circumstances (the income of the parents and the needs of the child) play an important role in determining it, but also the attitude of the parents themselves towards the resources to be spent on the child.
 In principle, maintenance should ensure, or at least approximate to, a financial situation similar to that of a functional family.

 The Ministry of Justice has also issued a recommended table of ranges within which the amount of maintenance should be determined.